Move Cylinders Out of Corridors

 Matheson model TW-5 is a specially constructed Cylinder Hand Wheel Wrench that enables easy opening of cylinder valves that have been fitted with a hand wheel.
 The design is also suitable for removing difficult cylinder caps.

-- Contact MIT Cryogenic Lab to pick up their helium (gas) cylinders.
+- Call the MIT Cryogenic Lab x3-2215 or 3-2250 to pick up their helium (gas) cylinders or cryogenic dewars.